Apothecary

 What element is St John's Wort associated with?

-St John's Wort is associated with the Fire element and the sign of Leo, and resonates with the Solar Plexus chakra.
+St John's Wort is associated with the Fire element, the sign of Leo, and resonates with the Solar Plexus chakra.

 What planet rules St John's Wort?